-Viewed today, Five Desperate Women incites so many giggles at its own expense that it challenges you to imagine how it was ever conceived as a serious thriller, but I must say, as an adolescent I found this movie to be REALLY gripping and terribly suspenseful.
+Viewed today, Five Desperate Women incites so many giggles at its own expense that it challenges one to imagine how it was ever conceived as a serious thriller, but I must say, as an adolescent I found this movie to be VERY gripping and terrifically suspenseful.
 So much for the discerning tastes of youth.

-The unintentional laughs start early with a scene in which put-upon rich girl, Mary Grace, is emotionally battered by the passive-aggressive ventriloquist act engaged in by her silent mother and loudmouthed nurse.
-Hot on the heels of this comes the dockside reunion of the giggly sorority sisters wherein they sing a school song and southern-fried sot, Lucy, drops hints about affirmative-action charity case, Joy, not really being “one of us…”
+The unintentional laughs start early with a scene in which put-upon rich girl Mary Grace is emotionally battered by the passive-aggressive ventriloquist act engaged in by her silent mother and loudmouthed nurse.
+Hot on the heels of this comes the dockside reunion of the giggly sorority sisters wherein they sing a school song and southern-fried sot Lucy, drops racist hints about affirmative-action charity case Joy, not really being “One of us….”

 |Posing for a fashion shoot?
 No, in this shot Denise Nicholas and Stefanie Powers are reacting to a grisly murder|